So, lets talk about Amsterdam.

 Coffee shops that sell no coffee.
 Quintessentially Dutch.

-So, yes, the Dutch believe morality should not be legislated.
+So yes, the Dutch believe morality should not be legislated.
 Live and let live.

-Sounds all nice and dandy.
+Which sounds all nice and dandy.
 But where do we draw the line?
 Next stop bestiality, paedophilia, incest?

 The second reason Amsterdam held special interest to me was its long tradition of welcoming the persecuted.